Complete Gout Diet Guide: What to Eat and Avoid for Better Uric Acid Control

 High-Purine Foods

-Purines break down into uric acid, making high-purine foods a primary concern for gout patients.
+Purines break down into uric acid, making high-purine foods a primary concern for people with gout.
 According to the American College of Rheumatology (ACR), limiting these foods can help reduce flare frequency:

-- Organ meats: Liver, kidney, sweetbreads, and brain contain extremely high purine levels (over 200mg purines per 100g)
+• Organ meats: Liver, kidney, sweetbreads (animal thymus and pancreas) contain extremely high purine levels

-- Game meats: Venison, goose, and organ-derived delicacies
+• Game meats: Venison, goose, and wild turkey

 The Fructose Danger Zone

 Perhaps more important than purine restriction is limiting fructose intake.
-Research published in the Journal of the American Medical Association demonstrates that fructose significantly increases uric acid production through a unique metabolic pathway unrelated to purine content.
+Research published in the Journal of the American Medical Association has demonstrated that fructose significantly increases uric acid production through a unique metabolic pathway.
 High-fructose foods to avoid include:

 Studies show that consuming just two sugary drinks per day increases gout risk by 85% in women compared to those who consume less than one per month.